fsvreddit/hive-protect/README.md

 * Add option to exempt users based on flair CSS class
 * Add option to exempt users based on account age and karma
+* Add option to exempt users with low karma in detected subreddits
 * Native ban notes now use "Bot Ban" type if ban option is enabled

 ### 1.10.27